aliddell/liddells-org_playbook/README.md

 # WHAT THIS PLAYBOOK DOES

-This playbook sets up a poor man's R, Python, and Julia development server on Ubuntu 16.04 LTS.
+This playbook sets up a poor man's Python and Julia development server on Ubuntu 16.04 LTS.
 It installs and updates the Python 3 package `pip`, which it then uses to install the following Python libraries:
   - django
   - jupyter